acrn-project/acrn-project.github.io/_posts/2018-09-04-overhead-evaluation-of-vbsk-framework.markdown

 <br>

-What is the overhead of VBS-K?
+What is the overhead of VBS-K framework?

 As we know, the VBS-K is designed to handle notification in SOS kernel instead of in SOS user space DM.
 This can avoid the overhead due to switching between kernel space and user space.
 Virtqueues are allocated by UOS and the virtio-echo driver in DM configures the virtqueue information to VBS-K backend so that virtqueues can be shared between UOS and SOS.
 So there is no copy overhead in this sense.
-The VBS-K mainly contains two parts, i.e., `kick overhead` and `notify overhead`.
+The overhead of VBS-K framework mainly contains two parts, i.e., `kick overhead` and `notify overhead`.

 - **Kick Overhead:**
   The UOS gets trapped when it executes sensitive instruction and hypervisor will first get notified.
 The notification is then assembled into IOREQ and saved in a shared IO page and forwarded to VHM module by hypervisor.
 The VHM notifies its client for this IOREQ, in this case, the client is vbs-echo backend driver. `kick overhead` is defined as the interval from the beginning of UOS trap to specific VBS-K drvier e.g. virtio-echo gets notified.